railwayapp/docs/src/docs/reference/teams.md

 Under the General tab of the settings page, you can invite members to access the project.

-There are two scopes for Team members
+There are two scopes for Team members:

-- Admin: full administration of the Team and all Team projects
+- Admin: Full administration of the Team and all Team projects
-- Member: access to all team projects
+- Member: Access to all Team projects

 ## Transferring Projects to Teams